 Supported by the University of Oklahoma (OU) Office of University Community (UCC), the Christopher C. Gibbs College of Architecture (GCA) aspires “to be the pacesetter institution in our commitment to building and maintaining a diverse and inclusive community, where diversity is embraced and celebrated, and equity and inclusion are woven into the fabric of our university community” (UCC).

 The GCA seeks to build our communities through sustainable and resilient constructs of mind and matter.
 Our most important task is to ensure that we are shaping places that help each individual find an anchoring in this world.
 We all wish to belong, to be heard, and to be respected for who we are, in our best configuration.
 Through our sheer existence, we have earned that right.
 No one should take that from us.
 We are committed to the principles of equity, equality and empathy that prove the worth of the planning, design, and construction professions.
-The GCA seeks to remain a beacon for others in matters of active inclusion, open-mindedness, and community engagement.
+The GCA seeks to remain a beacon for others in matters of actively supporting belonging, open-mindedness, and community engagement.

-To this end, we support our faculty, staff and students in speaking out against violations of our shared ideals of diversity and inclusion.
+To this end, we support our faculty, staff and students in speaking out against violations of our shared ideals of equity, diversity and belonging.
 If you have concerns, we invite you to reach out to one of us or to a staff or faculty member whom you trust.
 Listed below are a variety of resources and contacts that you may find helpful, as well.
 If you are having trouble connecting with a resource that fits your specific concern or need, please let us know, and we will be happy to help connect you.

 Together, we can cultivate empathy and understanding and build stronger communities.